 Leeds Christian Community Trust

-Leeds Christian Community Trust (LCCT) is a registered charity in England and Wales (1096860) established in November 2002.
-We are an ‘Incubator’ organisation and hub charity for emerging projects making a difference in Leeds, both non-faith based and Christian faith-based.
-Projects can become member projects of LCCT, taking our charity number and benefitting from central functions such as accounting, insurance, policies, employment and also some development support as well as being part of a network which provides mutual support and sharing of skills.
+Leeds Christian Community Trust (LCCT) is a registered charity in England and Wales (1096860) established in 2003.
+We are an ‘Incubator’ organisation and hub charity for emerging projects making a difference in Leeds.
+Projects can become member projects of LCCT, taking our charity number and benefitting from central functions such as accounting, insurance, policies, employment and some development support as well as being part of a network which provides mutual support and sharing of skills.
 These projects work in different areas across the city, in a wide variety of fields such as support for refugee and asylum seekers, youth projects, support for vulnerable people, communication/network projects, dance and creative arts, and others.

 LCCT want to represent best practice in good information governance and data protection, so we want to tell you that:

-- We are registered with the Information Commissioner, and our registration number is Z1627628.
+- We are registered with the Information Commissioner, and our registration number is A8905999.

 - If you ever want to know what information we hold about you, you can ask for it (make a subject access request) using the contact details below.

 - We work hard to keep all staff trained in the use and handling of personal information, and to keep all personal information safe, secure, and up to date at all times.